 Damaged flue pipes or chimneys.

 Excessive humidity.
-A relative humidity of 30 to 50 percent is generally recommended for homes.
-Remove standing water, water-damaged materials, and wet surfaces, because these can serve as a breeding ground for molds, mildews, bacteria, and insects.
+A relative humidity of 30% to 50% is generally recommended for homes.
+Remove standing water, water-damaged materials, and wet surfaces.
+These can serve as a breeding ground for molds, mildews, bacteria, and insects.

 Molds and mildew.